 Shark netting and baited drum lines are beach safety standards that are over 60 years old.
 We need to modernise beach safety and better public education to make our beaches safer for humans and wildlife alike.

 Live shark finning, the practice of cutting the fins from live sharks and dumping the body, is illegal in all jurisdictions in Australia, thanks largely to AMCS campaigning with ocean lovers around the country.

 If too many sharks are removed from an ecosystem, it can upset the balance between predators and prey all the way through the food chain.
-Recent Australian research has shown that healthy shark populations are crucial to the health of coral reefs.
-There are more than 300 different species of sharks in Australian water, and biologically they have more in common with whales and dolphins than other fish.
-Sharks are long-lived, slow growing and late to reach maturity and reproductive age.
-This means they take a long time to recover from over-exploitation.
+Research has shown that healthy shark populations are crucial to the health of coral reefs,.
+Further research also shows that sharks may even help us combat climate change by preventing seagrasses, an important carbon store, from being overgrazed by animals like dugongs.